gabriele-tomassetti/antlr-cpp/README.md

 To solve many common issues with C++ building on different platforms this project is now based on the [CMake script from the official ANTLR4 Cpp Runtime](https://github.com/antlr/antlr4/tree/master/runtime/Cpp/cmake).
 This should deal with many typical issues in building a C++ projects on different setups and platforms.
 However, be warned that this will download the ANTLR C++ runtime from the official git repository and will build it.
 Therefore build time for the first build will be long.

 ```
-# generate the ANTLR components (you have to setup ANTLR, before doing this step)
-antlr4 -Dlanguage=Cpp -no-listener -visitor -o libs Scene.g4
 # create a build directory to keep the main one clean
 mkdir build
 cd build